Arin213/rockPaperScissors/README.md

    Compares the choices and updates the score based on the result.

 4. **Play Game**
    Repeats the game for 5 rounds, then asks the user if they want to play again.
-Ends the game and prints the scores if the user chooses not to continue.
+Ends the game and display the scores on page.

-## ▶️ How to Run

-1. Open your browser.
-2. Press `F12` or `Ctrl + Shift + I` to open the Developer Console.
-3. Paste the code into the console and press Enter.
-4. Follow the prompts to play the game!

 ## 📌 Example Output
 ```
-Enter your word: rock
+you selected : rock
+computer selected : paper
+You win! rock beats paper

+You selected : paper
+Computer selected: rock
+You win! paper beats rock

+You selected : rock
+Computer selected: rock
+It's a draw.

+You selected : rock
+Computer selected: paper
 You lose! paper beats rock

-Enter your word: scissors
-You win! scissors beats paper
-Enter your word: paper
-You lose! scissors beats paper
+You selected : scissors
-Enter your word: rock
+Computer selected: rock
-You win! rock beats scissors
+You lose! rock beats scissors

-Enter your word: scissors
-Draw!
-Wanna Continue again? no
-Your Score: 2
-Computer Score: 3
+Final Scores => You: 2 | Computer: 2
 ```

 ## 🚀 Future Improvements (Optional Ideas)